technotarek/timeliner/README.md

 *	The display:none property from the previous timelineEvent (now timeline-event-ex) element is no longer necessary
 *	The expand/collapse element uses completely new and simplified markup.
 See the Usage section for details.

-The changes provide an improved semantic markup for the most common use case of this plugin: a chronological/historical timeline where years are the major markers.
+The 2.x changes provide an improved semantic markup.
+They also other developer to use their own markup structure.
+Where as version 1.x required the use of dl, dt, dd tags, it is now possible to use your own markup in coordination with the plugin's options.
 Other changes were made for the sake of consistency and to simplify future development.

 ## Requirements
 *	jQuery